 Hazcheck Dangerous Goods List data for fast, easy integration of dangerous goods data into computerised systems.
 Exis Technologies supplies data from dangerous goods transport regulations.

 The list can be seen here:

-This data can be supplied in any combination or separately in Excel, CSV or Microsoft Access database format.
+This dangerous goods list data can be supplied in any combination or separately in Excel, CSV or Microsoft Access database format.